rankitbishnoi/datapeace/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.

+## Setup project
+Clone this project and run
+`npm install`
+in terminal. this will install the dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.